Foundation-Classes-For-OpenTK/OFC/README.md

 # OFC
-Open Foundation Classes for OpenTK
+Open Foundation Classes for OpenTK/OpenGL.

 This site is not associated with OpenTK project.